adopt-liveview/adopt-liveview/priv/pages/2024/04-09-function-component-en_US.md

 LiveviewPlayground.start(scripts: ["https://cdn.tailwindcss.com"])
 ```

-In this example we introduce the `scripts` property in our `LiveviewPlayground.start/1` which accepts a list of JavaScript scripts and adds them to our HTML.
-We will use Tailwind instead of writing CSS directly because nowadays Phoenix already comes with this library installed.
+In this example we introduced the `scripts` property in our `LiveviewPlayground.start/1` which accepts a list of JavaScript scripts and adds them to our HTML.
+We will use Tailwind instead of writing CSS directly because nowadays Phoenix already comes with this library installed by default.

 Imagine you are developing a large project and the styles above are used for buttons.
 Every time you need a new button you would have to copy and paste a ton of classes.
-Even if there were one or two classes, if one day they changed you would have to change them in every corner of your application.
+Even if there were one or two classes whenever we needed to change them you would have to change every corner of your application.

 ## Creating a functional component

-In previous classes we saw the `<.link>` component being used to render our links.
-To create a new component, simply create a function with any name and that receives a single variable called assigns.
+In previous lesson we saw the `<.link>` component being used to render our links.
+To create a new component, simply create a function with any name that receives a single variable called assigns.
 Create and run `first_component.exs`:

 ```elixir
 Mix.install([